 Skin Care During Radiation Therapy

 - Wash with lukewarm water and gently pat the skin dry.
-If it is necessary to use soap, use a mild one such as Dove.
+If you need to use soap, use a mild one.

-- Avoid shaving the hair in the treatment field.
+- Do not shave the hair in the treatment field.
 If you must shave, use an electric razor.

 - Do not rub or scratch the skin.
 Keep your nails short.

-- Do not use adhesive tape or bandaids on the skin in the treatment field.
+- Do not use adhesive (sticky) tape or band-aids on the skin in the treatment field.

-- Avoid tight-fitting clothes.
+- Do not wear tight-fitting clothes.
 Wear soft fabrics such as cotton.
-Do not use harsh laundry detergents like Dreft or Brax.
+Do not use harsh laundry detergents.

-- Do no swim in salt water or chlorinated pools while undergoing treatment.
+- Do not swim in saltwater or chlorinated pools while having treatment.